-Chapter 1: Vision of the Innovative Health Initiative 3 Healthcare in Europe faces multiple challenges 3 New science and technologies have yet to gain traction 4 Building on lessons learned 5 Objectives 6 Activities and resources 6 Thematic focus 8 Synergies with other initiatives 8 Chapter 2: Specific Objectives of the Innovative Health Initiative 10 Specific Objective 1: Contribute towards a better understanding of the determinants of health and priority disease areas 11 Specific Objective 2: Integrate fragmented health R&I efforts bringing together health industry sectors and other stakeholders, focussing on unmet public health needs, to enable the development of tools, data, platforms, technologies and processes for improved prediction, prevention, interception, diagnosis, treatment and management of diseases, meeting the needs of end-users 13 Specific Objective 3: Demonstrate the feasibility of people-centred, integrated healthcare solutions 15 Specific Objective 4: Exploit the full potential of digitalisation and data exchange in healthcare 18 Specific Objective 5: Enable the development of new and improved methodologies and models for a comprehensive assessment of the added value of innovative and integrated healthcare solutions 20 Chapter 3: Conclusions 22 Annex I: IHI objectives 24 Annex II: Other candidate European Partnerships of potential relevance 26 Annex III: Glossarv 29
+Chapter 1: Vision of the Innovative Health Initiative 3 Health care in Europe faces multiple challenges 3 New science and technologies have yet to gain traction 4 Building on lessons learned 4 Objectives 5 Activities and resources 5 Thematic focus 6 Synergies with other initiatives 7 Chapter 2: Specific Objectives of the Innovative Health Initiative 9 Specific Objective 1: Contribute towards a better understanding of the determinants of health and priority disease areas Specific Objective 2: Integrate fragmented health R&I efforts bringing together health industry sectors and other stakeholders, focussing on unmet public health needs, to enable the development of tools, data, platforms, technologies and processes for improved prediction, prevention, interception, diagnosis, treatment and management of diseases, meeting the needs of end-users Specific Objective 3: Demonstrate the feasibility of people-centred, integrated health care solutions 12 2 Specific Objective 4: Exploit the full potential of digitalisation and data exchange in health care 14 4 Specific Objective 5: Enable the development of new and improved methodologies and models for a comprehensive assessment of the added value of innovative and integrated health care solutions Chapter 3: Conclusions 8 Annex I: IHI objectives19 9 Annex II: Other candidate European Partnerships of potential relevance 1 Annex III: Glossary2 4

-Vision of the Innovative Health Initiative
+Chapter 1: Vision of the Innovative Health Initiative

-Healthcare in Europe faces multiple challenges
+Health care in Europe faces multiple challenges

-Europe has always strived to deliver high standards of healthcare.
-At the same time, health is a constant and major concern for many Europeans, the EU has an ageing population and a rising burden of related diseases, notably non-communicable diseases (for example cardiometabolic diseases, cancers, neurodegeneration, or musculoskeletal disorders).
-Most countries struggle with long-term expenditure and workforce planning in healthcare and this problem grows as the age pyramid changes.
-The healthcare expenditure in EU countries is steadily increasing and in 2017 it accounted for nearly 10% of EU Gross Domestic Product (GDP), most of which originated from public sector spending (7%) (1).
-This challenges the long-term sustainability of EU healthcare systems, which are under increasing fiscal and organisational pressures.
+Europe has always strived to deliver high standards of health care.
+At the same time, health is a constant and major concern for many Europeans, as confirmed by Eurobarometer surveys1.
+The EU has an ageing population and a rising burden of related diseases, notably non-communicable (for example cardiometabolic diseases, cancers, neurodegeneration, or musculoskeletal disorders).
+Most countries struggle with long-term expenditure and workforce planning in health care and this problem grows as the age pyramid changes.
+The health care expenditure in EU countries is steadily increasing and in 2017 it accounted for nearly 10% of EU Gross Domestic Product (GDP), most of which originated from public sector spending (7%)2.
+This challenges the long-term sustainability of EU health care systems, which are under increasing fiscal and organisational pressures.

-The COVID-19 health crisis exacerbated the challenges that European healthcare systems face in detecting, combatting, and managing outbreaks of infectious diseases in a coordinated manner.
-Simultaneously, the relentless work from the research community which led to the availability of several COVID-19 vaccines in record time, provides evidence of the critical importance of collaborative R&I to respond rapidly to emerging health threats, as well as of the strategic value of public-private partnerships.
+The COVID-19 health crisis exacerbated the challenges that European health care systems face in detecting, combatting, and managing outbreaks of infectious diseases in a coordinated manner.
+Simultaneously, the relentless work from the research community which led to availability of several COVID-19 vaccines in record time provides evidence of the critical importance of collaborative R&I to respond rapidly to emerging health threats, as well as of the strategic value of public-private partnerships.